PrairieLearn/PrairieLearn/workspace_host/readme.md

 If you are running PL natively (outside docker), just run `node workspace_host/interface` from the main PL directory.

-If you are running PL inside docker, run the following commands **inside the container**:
+If you are running PL inside docker, run the following commands:

 ```sh
 $ docker exec -it CONTAINER_NAME /bin/bash